daydreamsai/agent-bounties/submissions/gasroute-oracle.md

 ✅ Meets all technical specifications
 ✅ Deployed on a domain
 ✅ Reachable via x402
-✅ All acceptance criteria met
+✅ All bounty requirements met

+---
-Built by degenllama.net 🚀
+Built by degenllama.net